zspecza/common-tags/readme.md

 // "bar buzz"
 ```

-When multiple transformers are passed to `TemplateTag`, they will be iterated three times - first, all transformer `onString` methods will be called.
+When multiple transformers are passed to `createTag`, they will be iterated three times - first, all transformer `onString` methods will be called.
 Once they are done processing, `onSubstitution` methods will be called.
 Finally, all transformer `onEndResult` methods will be called.

 #### Returning Other Values from a Transformer